Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The P320 Equinox is equally at home at a BBQ or under your tuxedo at the opera.
 (Photo: All 4 Shooters)

-Sig held nothing back, and these are my favorite version of the P320.
+Sig held nothing back, and this is my favorite version of the P320.

 They not only look great but are full of high-end features.
 That includes the brilliant flat Legion trigger, optics cuts, night sights, and an extended beavertail.